 Go solar and get help applying for Maryland’s rebate

 There’s no better time to start a solar project than now.
+Not knocking the great environment for going solar in Virginia, but this incentive is rare in our region and should entice you to at least get a quote.
 The sooner you get solar, the sooner you invest in a sustainable, fixed-cost energy source you can rely on reducing your electricity bills long into the future.

 It’s especially true with this rebate, plus a great market in Maryland for Solar RECs.
 That’s not to mention a federal tax credit, which for the rest of 2019 remains at 30% of the project cost.
 It all adds up to some major savings!
 We are happy to help our clients get all the details they need on closing the loop on incentives - keep in mind your accountant should also be involved for the tax credit.